Dr. Clancy Martin

 222A Cockefair Hall

-Clancy Martin is Professor of Philosophy in UMKC's College of Arts and Sciences and Professor of Business Ethics at the Bloch School of Management.
+Clancy Martin is Professor of Philosophy in UMKC's College of Arts and Sciences, Professor of Business Ethics at the Bloch School of Management, and advisor to Phi Sigma Tau.
 He works on 19th and 20th Century European philosophy, moral psychology (especially deception, self-deception, and self-knowledge), and the intersections of philosophy and literature.

 A 2011-2012 Guggenheim Fellow, Clancy has authored, coauthored and edited a variety of books in philosophy, including LOVE, LIES, AND MARRIAGE (forthcoming, Farrar Straus & Giroux), HONEST WORK (Oxford University Press, 2012) with Robert Solomon and Joanne Ciulla, and THE PHILOSOPHY OF DECEPTION (Oxford University Press, 2009).
 He has published dozens of articles, essays and reviews on Kierkegaard, Nietzsche, Romanticism, the virtue of truthfulness, and many other subjects, and has also translated Nietzsche's THUS SPOKE ZARATHUSTRA (Barnes and Noble Classics, 2006) and other texts from German and Danish.